RILAB/historical_genomics/workflow_snp_effect_sizes_NAM_kids.md

 ```

-4. Based on list pulled from R-script, pull genotypes of the NAM kids out - should be about 5000 - and export this as VCF
+- Based on list pulled from R-script, pull genotypes of the NAM kids out - should be about 5000 - and export this as VCF
 ```
 run_pipeline.pl -Xmx64g -fork1 -h sortedGBS.hmp.txt -includeTaxaInfile keep_list.txt -export -exportType VCF -runfork1

 ```

-5. With vcf file open vcftools (this is my local path) and keep only biallelic loci **NB** this is the only criteria I used to filter the data:
+- With vcf file open vcftools (this is my local path) and keep only biallelic loci **NB** this is the only criteria I used to filter the data:

 ```
 gzip*.vcf

 ~/bin/vcftools_0.1.12b/bin/vcftools --gzvcf sorted_NAM_children.vcf.gz --min-alleles 2 --max-alleles 2 --recode --out biallelic_NAM_children
 ```
-6. Some awk and sed scripts to clean up the names of the NAM children so that it will match Wallace's names
+- Some awk and sed scripts to clean up the names of the NAM children so that it will match Wallace's names

 ```
+#This cuts header
 sed '11q;d' biallelic_NAM_children.recode.vcf > header.vcf

+#This cuts lines BEFORE header
 sed '1,10!d' biallelic_NAM_children.recode.vcf > first.vcf

+#This cuts lines below the header
 sed -e '1,11d' biallelic_NAM_children.recode.vcf > last.vcf

-# transpose the header and awk and transpose again
+# transpose the header and awk and transpose again - give it the proper naming
 cat header.vcf | tr '\t' '\n'| awk -F":" '{print $1}'| tr '\n' '\t' > middle.vcf

 # Middle has no line ending so add one